jstoyles/PPRG-Laravel/README.md

 https://laravel.com/docs/8.x/installation#installation-via-composer

-Once you have Laravel up and running just copy the files in this repo to their respective locations in the Laravel file structure
+Once you have Laravel up and running just copy the files in this repo to their respective locations in the Laravel file structure in your instance of Laravel
 ```

 ## Requirements